Connect with us

 Jurgen Klopp is poised to deliver ‘s first league title in 30 years.
 Pep Guardiola has won championships in three countries.
 Jose Mourinho in four.
 But has any of them ever been forced to select a member of their backroom staff in the starting line-up?

-Such is life for – and the Wycombe
+Such is life for Gareth Ainsworth – and the

 Wanderers manager wouldn’t want it any other way.